-As you may well know, Brazil is the largest economy in Latin America (and 9th largest in the world) and is abundant in natural resources, including oil and gas.
-But it’s also a country of contrasts; the government claims to welcome foreign investment, but doing business in Brazil isn’t made easy.
-The country ranked a dismal 124th out of 190 countries in the World Bank’s 2020 Ease of Doing Business Index.
+As you may well know, doing business in Brazil entails navigating the complexities of the largest economy in Latin America (and 9th largest in the world), which boasts abundant natural resources, including oil and gas.
+However, Brazil is also a country of contrasts; while the government claims to welcome foreign investment, doing business in Brazil can be challenging.

-Despite the poor ranking, the country has made efforts to liberalize the economy and streamline the excessive, multi-level bureaucratic processes (a trait found across Latin America).
-Brazil is slowly but steadily opening up its industries and has become an attractive destination for investment and doing business in Brazil.
+The country has undertaken efforts to liberalize the economy and streamline the excessive, multi-level bureaucratic processes, a common trait found across Latin America.
+As a result, doing business in Brazil is slowly but steadily opening up to internationalism, making it an increasingly attractive destination for investment.

-What are the main economic drivers in Brazil heading into 2023?
+What are the main economic drivers in Brazil?

-On the whole, Brazil is suffering from ‘stagflation’ and other economic woes.
+In recent years, Brazil has suffered from stagflation and other economic woes.
 It’s not all doom and gloom, however.
 Below are the top five industries that have remained resilient and are experiencing a resurgence in growth.

 Those interested in investing and doing business in Brazil should keep a close eye on the following sectors:

-There is plenty of reason to be optimistic about Brazil’s economy.
-The vast majority of Brazil’s high-growth industries are labor intensive, but this can work in an employer’s favor.
+There are plenty of reasons to be optimistic about Brazil’s economy.
+The vast majority of high-growth industries are labor-intensive, but this can work in an employer’s favor.
 Foreign entities doing business in Brazil would do well to learn about how they can hire workers through an Employer of Record in Brazil.

 1. Oil and gas

-Brazil is a major player in the oil & gas sector and has the second largest proven oil reserves in the Americas.
-The state oil company Petrobras this year began deep sea drilling operations at an offshore deposit that’s estimated to contain roughly 1 billion barrels of oil.
+Brazil is a major player in the oil & gas sector and has the second-largest proven oil reserves in the Americas.
+The state oil company Petrobras recently began deep sea drilling operations at an offshore deposit that’s estimated to contain roughly 1 billion barrels of oil.

 2. Agribusiness